ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/index.md

 Monitoring, also known as __Drift Detection__ in the literature, refers the process of continuously tracking the performance of a model and the distribution of the data it is operating on.

-## How does the MLCube Platform perform Monitoring?
+## How does the ML cube Platform perform Monitoring?

-The MLCube platform performs monitoring by employing statistical techniques to compare a certain reference (for instance, data used for training or the performance of a model on the test set) to incoming production data.
+The ML cube platform performs monitoring by employing statistical techniques to compare a certain reference (for instance, data used for training or the performance of a model on the test set) to incoming production data.
 If a significant difference is detected, an alarm is raised, signaling that the monitored entity is drifting away from the expected behavior and that corrective actions should be taken.